EMBL-Design-Language/Springboard/index.md

 ---
 layout: default
 title: Springboard homepage
-bigtitle: "Our Design Language"
+bigtitle: "Design Language Springboard"
-subtitle: "This is the springboard for your needs."
+subtitle: "This is the hub for your needs."
 group: "in_local_navigation"
 order: 1
 ---